-Another option could be to water it in the evening but make sure you do not overwater the plant.
+Another option could be to water it in the evening but ensure you do not overwater the plant.

-Your Juliet Tomato will enjoy a full exposure to the sun to thrive.
-The tomato needs a minimum of 6 hours of direct sun, but if you want better and faster results, provide it with 8 hours of direct sunlight.
+Your Juliet Tomato will enjoy full exposure to the sun to thrive.
+The tomato needs at least 6 hours of direct sun, but if you want better and faster results, provide it with 8 hours of direct sunlight.

-In short, the more sun you provide to the tomato, the more energy it will have, and ultimately it will produce more fruit.
+In short, the more sun you provide to the tomato, the more energy it will have, ultimately producing more fruit.

 If you are developing Juliet Tomatoes, outdoor sunlight won’t be an issue since the plant will receive direct sun throughout the day to grow.

-However, if growing the tomato indoor is the only choice you have, using artificial grow lights will be a good option.
-It will provide your Tomato the same amount of light that it receives while outdoors.
+However, if growing the tomato indoors is your only choice, using artificial grow lights will be a good option.
+It will give your Tomato the same amount of light it receives outdoors.

-Juliet Tomatoes are warm-season tomatoes, thus, it’s best to plant them when the last frost date has passed.
+Juliet Tomatoes are warm-season tomatoes.
+Thus, it’s best to plant them after the last frost date.